 During the administration of Ms. Mary Lenahan (Cawley) from 1981-2002, the program first received the National League for Nursing Accreditation status in 1990.
 From 2002 to 2018 the program was under the leadership of Mrs. Mary Beth Pacuska, M.S.N., the program has seen its greatest growth in size and technology.
 In order to again meet the need in a time of crisis, two (2) classes per year are accepted with approximately 100 graduates per year entering the work force.
-In 2008 the Wilkes-Barre Area Vocational Technical School was renamed the Wilkes-Barre Area Career and Tecnical Center.
-In 2009, with the development of additional health career classes the Wilkes-Barre Area Career and Technical Center School of Practical Nursing and Health Careers was named with Mrs. Pacuska as the director.
+In 2008 the Wilkes-Barre Area Vocational Technical School was renamed the Wilkes-Barre Area Career and Technical Center.

 More than 3,500 students have graduated from the Practical Nursing Program since its inception.
 These graduates have proudly represented the practical nursing program in our community by serving in a variety of healthcare settings.
 Currently, the Practical Nursing Program is rated as one of the finest entry-level nursing programs in the community and is accredited by the Accreditation Commission for Education in Nursing.

 © 2024 Wilkes-Barre Area Career and Technical Center Nursing Program.
 All rights reserved.